KauzClay/docs-tap/bitnami-services/tutorials/working-with-bitnami-services.hbs.md

-# Working with Bitnami Services
+# Work with Bitnami Services

 In this tutorial you learn how [application operators](../../services-toolkit/reference/terminology-and-user-roles.hbs.md#ao) can discover, claim, and bind services to application workloads.

 Tanzu Application Platform has six services that are available in the Bitnami Services package.
 These are MySQL, PostgreSQL, RabbitMQ, Redis, MongoDB, and Kafka.
-The corresponding Bitnami Helm Chart backs each of these services.
+The corresponding Bitnami Helm chart backs each of these services.

 ## <a id="about"></a> About this tutorial

-**Target user role**:       Application Operator<br />
+**Target user role**:       Application operator<br />
 **Complexity**:             Basic<br />
 **Estimated time**:         15 minutes<br />
-**Topics covered**:         Classes, Claims, Bitnami<br />
+**Topics covered**:         Classes, claims, Bitnami<br />
-**Learning outcomes**:      An understanding of how work with the standard Bitnami services<br />
+**Learning outcomes**:      An understanding of how work with the standard services provided by the Bitnami Services package<br />

 ## <a id="prereqs"></a> Prerequisites

 To follow this tutorial, you must have:

-- Access to a Tanzu Application Platform cluster v1.5.0 and later
+- Access to a Tanzu Application Platform cluster v1.5.0 or later
-- The Tanzu services CLI plug-in v0.6.0 and later
+- Installed the Tanzu services CLI plug-in v0.6.0 or later

 ## <a id="concepts"></a> Concepts